wragge/trove-data-guide/accessing-data/how-to/download-higher-resolution-images.md

 Get the image identifier from the 'Cite' tab
 ```

-+++
++++ {"editable": true, "slideshow": {"slide_type": ""}}

 ## Other possibilities

 Here I've focused on methods you can use within your web browser to download a single image at high resolution.
 But what if you want all the covers of a journal, or all the documents in a manuscript collection?
-The [Accessing data](/accessing-data/data-access-options) section describes a number of alternative approaches.
+There's more information on automating the download of images from newspaper [articles](articles-as-images) and [pages](page-images-and-pdfs), as well as [images from other digitised resources](digitised:accessing-data:images).

 ```{code-cell} ipython3